-A feature recently started in our News and Information magazine, in which we ask IAH members to share insights and memories from their hydrogeological/groundwater-related careers, professional networks and more.
+A feature in our News and Information magazine, in which we ask IAH members to share insights and memories from their hydrogeological/groundwater-related careers, professional networks and more.
 All have really interesting stories to tell, as well as useful advice to impart to those starting out in their careers.

 So, in alphabetical order…